queilawithaQ/documentation/_pro/builds-and-configuration/environment-variables.md

-CI_REPO_NAME            # The name of the repo CI_STRING_TIME          # The timestamp of the build as a string CI_TIMESTAMP            # The timestamp of the build in time format CI_PULL_REQUEST         # The URL of the Pull Request associated with the build.
+CI_REPO_NAME            # The name of the repo CI_STRING_TIME          # The timestamp of the build as a string CI_TIMESTAMP            # The timestamp of the build in time format CI_PR_NUMBER            # The pull request number associated with the build.
+This value is blank if the build was triggered on a commit, merge, or tag.
+CI_PULL_REQUEST         # The URL of the pull request associated with the build.
 The value is false if the build was triggered on a commit, merge, or tag.
-PR_NUMBER               # The Pull Request number associated with the build.
-This value is blank if the build was triggered on a commit, merge, or tag.
 ```

 ### Service-defined Environment Variables